Raytesnel/micropython_ordina/README.md

 ## Requirements Hello World:
 Minimum requirements
 - ESP32
-- Pycharm / VSCode (VSCode is not preferred)
+- Pycharm (v2023.1.4, newer versions plugin doesn't work :unamused: ) or VS code
-  - micropython plugin (pycharm) / Pymkr (VSCode)
+  - micropython plugin (pycharm) / [RT-Thread MicroPython](https://marketplace.visualstudio.com/items?itemName=RT-Thread.rt-thread-micropython) (VScode)
-- Micro usb (with data)
+- Micro usb (with data wires)

-## Install Micropython plugin
+## Install Micropython plugin (pycharm)

-In pycharm go to settings -> plugins and search for micropython (from JetBrains) install the plugin. before we can programm in micropython we need to tell the IDE that we are gonna use micropython instead of normal python. to do so
+In pycharm go to settings -> plugins and search for micropython (from JetBrains) install the plugin. before we can program in micropython we need to tell the IDE that we are gonna use micropython instead of normal python. to do so
-Make a new project in pycharm (if not already done) and go to settings -> languages & Frameworks -> MicroPython.
-Enebale the 'Enable Micropython support', device type: is ESP8266 and as last enable the Auto-detect device path. press OK/Apply if you go to a pythong file (like main.py) pycharm will ask you to install the missing packages of micropython, and install them.
+Make a new project in pycharm (if not already done) and go to settings -> languages & Frameworks -> MicroPython. enable the 'Enable Micropython support', device type: is ESP8266 and as last enable the Auto-detect device path. press OK/Apply if you go to a python file (like main.py) pycharm will ask you to install the missing packages of micropython, and install them.
 'pyserial>=3.5,4.0', 'docopt>=0.6.2,0.7', 'adafruit-ampy>=1.0.5,1.1'

-## Connecting to the ESP32
+### Connecting to the ESP32
 If everything is okay you see a big M logo next to the Terminal. that is the Micropython terminal. by clicking it you have 3 buttons
 - Refresh the connection to the device
 - Stop the communication with the device.
 - clear(bin icon) clears the terminal screen.

-with the refresh button it tries to connect with the ESP device and you should see our trusting python console >> :)
-Be aware that this is a python terminal from the device, not from your computer. from here you can test sensors, actuators.

-for example
+to upload files, the normal run command (play button) will upload/replace it to the device

+## Install Micropython plugin (VScode)
+VScode --> Extension menu search for Micropython and select the RT-Thread Micropython (I know..) install it, reload and done. to start a micropython project you need to make a new micropython project by clicking the plus icon in the left bottom corner("create micropython project"), follow steps to make and select folder and done.

+### Connecting to the ESP32
+In the left bottom corner you can (from left to right)
+- create new micropython project (already done)
+- (Dis)connect device
+- Sync working directory with device (1 way uploading to device)
+- Run current file on device(nice debugging tool)
+- Code suggestions (don't know what it does)
+- Stop microcontroller program, (kind of ctrl-C)

+when selecting a text you can right mouseclick to only run the selected text on the device.(really nice)

+## Micropython REPL
+One of the nice features is the python REPL on the microcontroller, here we can test code snippets or type and communicate with the device to enter the REPL, connect with the device (pycharm refresh, VScode connect) and you will see somthing happening to the terminal if all went right you see our nice `>>` from the microcontroller. if you see weird stuff, try pressing CTRL-Cv(maybe it was stuck in a program) most used keys
+- CTRL-C --> stop current program on device
+- CTRL-D --> start boot.py and main.py
+- CTRL-A --> enter Raw REPL (needed to upload files) CTRL -C & -D is mostly used when debugging, CTRL-A is mostly used by the plugins.

+From REPL we can already test some sensors, actuators. for example if you are in the REPL of the microcontroller you can type:
 - `import machine` Imports a micropython specific lib for the use of pins, wifi, PWM etc.
 - `led_pin = machine.Pin(2, machine.Pin.OUT)` Set the correct pin as a output pin (onboard led pin is 2)
 - `led_pin.value(1)` Turn the led off
 - `led_pin.value(0)` Turn the led on

-Congratz, if everything is correct you have done your first embedded programm with python.
+Congratz, if everything is correct you have made the led blink :smile:.

 # Write Hello World
-to let the device behave as it should when powering on there should be some files writen to the device. on the device there are minimal 2 files
+To let the device behave as it should when powering on there should be some files writen to the device. on the device there are minimal 2 files (normally)
 - boot.py
 - main.py

 boot.py is mostly not used with small projects, boot.py is run when powering on the device / rebooting the device you can handle things here like updates, import stuff stetting some important settings etc, you can see the boot.py as a setup of the device before entering the main programm.
-After it completes boot.py it will  automatticly run main.py, you don't have to call main.py from boot.py
+After it completes boot.py it will automatically run main.py(and functions of boot.py is still available to main.py), you don't have to call main.py from boot.py

-lets make a boot.py and main.py file in the root system and write our first programm.
+let's make a boot.py and main.py file in the project folder(locally) and write our first program.

-Write a main loop where it prints in the terminal "hello world" and blink the onboard led to notify the user that message is been send.
+Write a main loop where it prints in the terminal "hello world" and blink the onboard led to notify the user that message is been sent.

-Good Job, fiddle with it till the next assignment,
-For more information what Pins you can use and what to do with it see picture below. for example make the onboard led send morse code synchronised with the print statements in the REPL (terminal).
+For more information what Pins you can use and what to do with it see picture below.

+After you succeeded, fiddle with it till the next assignment, for example make the onboard led send morse code.

 ![link to ESP32 D1 mini pin layout](https://www.hobbyelectronica.nl/wp-content/uploads/2021/11/D1_mini_esp32_schema.jpg)